moseswmwong/Celebrity-Identification-Neural-Network/README.md

 2. Very difficult to customize
 3. Zero data ownership
 4. Zero program ownership
-5. Very limited client device integration
+5. Limited client device integration
-6. IoT impossible
+6. Offline use impossible
-7. Offline use impossible
+7. IoT local ML/DL processing impossible
-8. General security concerns of cloud service
+8. General security concerns of data privacy using cloud services
-9. More difficult to comply with the ever increasing privacy protection regulations, result in higher reputational and legal risk of your business
+9. More and more difficult over time to comply with the ever increasing privacy protection government regulations, result in increasing reputational and legal risk of businesses

 # Future Enhancements
 - Face detection pre-processing to reduce error rate